 For more information about DiagnostX by LocusUSA, visit www.locususa.com or email@example.com.

-LocusUSA is an engineering and software development company located in Melbourne on the Space Coast of Florida since 2001.
+LocusUSA is an engineering and software development company in West Melbourne on the Space Coast of Florida since 2001.
 It is a leader in the area of RF capture for location and analysis.
-The ability to capture and analyze the characteristics of the radio waveform led to the development of DiagnostX, a patented system that can ascertain the alignment and other key metrics of a radio, over-the-air in real-time, all the time.
+The ability to capture and analyze the characteristics of the radio waveform led to the development of DiagnostX, a patented system that can ascertain the alignment and other key metrics of a radio, long-range over-the-air in real-time without user intervention.

 LocusUSA supports government customers across the United States and Canada on the local, state and federal levels with this first-of-its-kind, proactive tool, ensuring the optimal performance of a radio system.